WSG23/yosai_intel_dashboard_fresh/docs/performance_monitoring.md

 `IntelligentCacheWarmer` can prefill these layers on start‑up so the most common queries are readily available.

+### Interpreting Cache Metrics

+Cache hit and miss counts are exported for Prometheus scraping via the metrics `dashboard_cache_hits_total` and `dashboard_cache_misses_total`.
+A healthy installation should see a hit ratio above **80%** for frequently requested analytics.
+A consistently low ratio indicates that the TTL may be too short or that the workload is too varied for caching to be effective.

 ## Upcoming Optimization Tools

 Several new modules extend the monitoring stack with proactive optimisation